TimoMatt/UDEfix/README.md

 # How to use UDEfix
-Open up <main.exe> in the main directory to start the tool.
+Open up <UDEfix.exe> in the main directory to start the tool.
 The tool is divided into three main areas: the "Content"- (left side), the "Basic functions"-
 (right side) and the "Building"-Area (middle).
 Additionally you can chose the MV-algebra that will be used for all calculations under File->Settings.
 To find out the definition of the different MV-Algebras, you can hover over them